 Historically, levels of homelessness and rough sleeping have been relatively low with resources and facilities able to meet needs.
-A number of programmes were rationalised as part of the process of refocussing public expenditure in the last decade, and this has provided challenges in delivering and maintaining appropriate services.
+However, a number of programmes were rationalised as part of the process of refocussing public expenditure in the last decade, and this has provided challenges in providing and maintaining appropriate services.
 The Borough Council worked closely with all providers prior to the reductions and successfully secured the future of Eagle House, a 32 bed unit of supported accommodation for single homeless people.
-Unfortunately, funding constraints meant that Eagle House was re-designated as accommodation for people with low needs only and therefore was unable to accept individuals with multiple and more complex needs.
+Unfortunately, funding constraints meant that Eagle House was redesignated as accommodation for people with low needs only and therefore was unable to accept individuals with multiple and more complex needs.

-A review of the Housing Option Service (undertaken in 2016) recognised that provision of social housing was not the driving force behind homelessness within the Borough, with delivery of affordable homes exceeding targets for 2015 - 2019.
-Instead it was recognised that some households are either losing tenancies, or are unable to access accommodation, due to unaddressed support needs.
-The support needs of these households were assessed as too high for much of the existing accommodation provision, meaning landlords were often unwilling to give them a tenancy, but too low to meet the criteria for statutory support.
-With increasing pressures on registered providers of social housing, it was becoming increasingly difficult to find suitable accommodation for this cohort and was placing increasing reliance on the private rented sector.
-Stafford Borough also saw a spike in rough sleeping during this period with 46 individuals recorded in Summer 2016.
+A review of the Housing Options Service (undertaken in 2016) recognised that provision of social housing was not the driving force behind homelessness within the Borough, with delivery of affordable homes exceeding targets for 2015 - 2019.
+Instead, it recognised that households were either losing tenancies, or unable to access accommodation, due to unaddressed support needs.
+Support needs of households were being assessed as too high for existing accommodation provision (such as Eagle House) or too low to meet the criteria for adult social care or safeguarding resulting in a cohort of individuals unable to access core services.
+Individuals and households within this cohort were becoming homeless and the housing options service was becoming the safety net catching individuals who had fallen outside the tightened criteria for other services within the Borough.
+It was becoming increasingly difficult to accommodate individual with unaddressed support needs in social sector housing and was resulting in increased reliance on private rented sector accommodation.